14 Aquarii

 14 Aquarii (abbreviated 14 Aqr) is red giant star.
 14 Aquarii is the Flamsteed designation; it also bears the variable star designation IW Aquarii.
 It is a semiregular variable with an amplitude of a tenth of a magnitude, and shows variations on a timescale of just one day.
+At its brightest, magnitude 6.44, it could be faintly visible to the naked eye under ideal observing conditions.

+In 1996 the variability of the brightness of 14 Aquarii was first detected, in the Hipparcos satellite data, resulting in the publication of its variable star designation in 1999.